-Budgeted cost: £13000
+Budgeted cost: £22,500

 Activity Evidence that supports this approach Challenge number(s) addressed Targeted additional support (in and out of class) Small group tuition is defined as one teacher or professional educator working with two to five pupils together in a group.
-This arrangement enables the teacher to focus exclusively on a small number of learners, usually in a separate classroom or working area.
-Intensive tuition in small groups is often provided to support lower attaining learners or those who are falling behind, but it can also be used as a more general strategy to ensure effective progress, or to teach challenging topics or skills.
-1,2,3,4 1:1 out of class support There is an evidence base to suggest the individualised instruction can have a positive impact of progress.
-Within our own context, we regularly observe the impact in has on the quality of interactions, confidence of pupils and the ability of children to focus without distraction on their learning.
-1,2,3,4, Plus 1 and power of 2 - math intervention There is an evidence base to suggest the individualised instruction can have a positive impact of progress.
-2,3,4
+This arrangement enables 1,2,3,4 PiXL support programme (£2,500) the teacher to focus exclusively on a small number of learners, usually in a separate classroom or working area.
+Intensive tuition in small groups is often RSL teacher (£3,000) provided to support lower attaining learners or those who are falling behind, but it can also be used as a more general strategy to ensure effective progress, or to teach challenging topics Additional TA support time (£16,000) or skills.
+Plus 1 and power of 2 - math intervention There is an evidence base to suggest the individualised instruction can have a positive impact of progress.
+2,3,4 TA cost (£1,000)